-The 12-page trip planner includes all the information you need to start planning.
-In addition, your packet includes brochures and deals for Rocky Mountain National Park, Colorado's three smaller national parks and the surrounding areas.
+Our 12-page trip planner includes all the information you need to start planning a vacation to Rocky Mountain National Park or Colorado's three smaller national parks and two national monuments.

 - 4 road trip suggestions for Colorado parks including one from Rocky Mountain National Park to Yellowstone